-The Squarespace mobile app has exceptionally positive reviews from users, and it’s easy to see why.
+There are plenty of Squarespace reviews, praising the mobile app, and it’s easy to see why.

 When I first opened the app, I found options to edit pages, add blogs, edit settings, alter share buttons, and more.
 You can even set up a menu of ‘Quick Actions’ if you need to perform the same task frequently.